uniquerockrz/Learning-Notes/Python/Tuples.md

 # Tuples

 Tuples are just a list of comma separated values in python.
 You can use `()` to represent them.
-However, thats optional.
+However, that's optional.

 The best use case of tuples is to swap values without using a third variable.